A quadratic identity in the shuffle algebra and an alternative proof for de Bruijn's formula: Preliminaries

 \subsection{Representation theory}

 This section provides some broad ideas from representation theory that are used in this paper.
 For more details, we refer the reader to~\cite{bib:FuHa}.

-Given a group $G$ and an $n$-dimensional vector space over $\R$, $V$, we say that the map $\rho: G \longrightarrow \GL(V))$ is a \emph{representation} of $G$ if $\rho$ is a group homomorphism, where $\GL(V)$ is the group of automorphism of $V$.
+Given a group $G$ and an $n$-dimensional vector space over $\R$, $V$, we say that the map $\rho: G \longrightarrow \GL(V))$ is a \emph{representation} of $G$ if $\rho$ is a group homomorphism, where $\GL(V)$ is the group of automorphisms of $V$.
 In general, $\rho$ is identified with $V$, and $\rho(g)(v) := g\cdot v$, for all $v\in V$ and $g\in G$.
 In this sense, we say that the group acts (on the left) on the vector space.
-There are different ways to construct representations from other representations; for instance, by constructing the direct sum or the tensor product of representations, or restricting or inducing representation from groups to subgroups, and vice versa.
+There are different ways to construct representations from other representations; for instance, by constructing the direct sum or the tensor product of representations, or restricting or inducing representations from groups to subgroups, and vice versa.

-Another approach to understand the representations is by looking at them as modules, which allows us to study representations as vector spaces over the group algebra $\R[G]$ (i.e. set of all linear combinations of elements in $G$ with coefficients in $\R$).
+Another approach to understand representations is by looking at them as modules, which allows us to study representations as vector spaces over the group algebra $\R[G]$ (i.e. set of all linear combinations of elements in $G$ with coefficients in $\R$).

 A (non-zero) representation $V$ of $G$ is said to be \emph{irreducible} if the only subspaces of $V$ invariant under the action of $G$ are the vector space itself and the trivial subspace.
-By Schur's lemma and Maschke's Theorem, we know that given any representation of a well-behaved\footnote{$G$ finite or $G=\SL(\R^d)$ will do.} group $G$ we can decompose it as the direct sum of irreducible representations.
-That is, up to isomorphism, we can write $V \cong \bigoplus_{k} W_k^{\oplus n_k}$, where the $W_k$ are pairwise non-isomorphic irreducible representations and $n_k$ denotes its multiplicity.
-This is called the \emph{canonical decomposition} of $V$ or the \emph{decomposition into isotypic components}.
-The idea for isotypic components is that there may be several irreducible representations that are isomorphic.
-We may need only to take a ``representative'' and count how many irreducible representation are isomorphic to it.
-One of the main general problems in Representation Theory is to characterise the irreducible representations of a group and to give an algorithm to compute the canonical decomposition of any other representation.
+By Schur's Lemma and Maschke's Theorem, we know that given any representation of a well-behaved\footnote{$G$ finite or $G=\SL(\R^d)$ will do.} group $G$ we can decompose it as the direct sum of irreducible representations.

+That is $V = \bigoplus_k I_k$, where $I_k \cong W_k^{\oplus n_k}$, the $W_k$ are pairwise non-isomorphic irreducible representations, and $n_k$ denotes their multiplicity (in $V$).
+The $I_k$ are called the \emph{isotypic components of $V$} and this decomposition is called the \emph{canonical decomposition} of $V$ or the \emph{decomposition into isotypic components} $I_k$.
+Note that the decomposition into the $I_k$ is unique, while the decomposition of $I_k$ into the $n_k$ copies of $W_k$ is \emph{not}. \footnote{ The idea for the isotypic decomposition is that there may be several irreducible representations inside of $V$ that are isomorphic, and they are 'bundled' in $I_k$.} One of the main general goals in Representation Theory is to characterise the irreducible representations of a group and to give an algorithm to compute the canonical decomposition of an arbitrary representation.